Samulav/crypto-coin/test.md

 **Payoff:** Pays 10 if S_T >= K, else 0.

 **Assumptions**: We work in a Black-Scholes market with parameters: mu=9%, sigma=20%, r=2%, S_0 = 100, B_0 = 1.
 A financial instution sells 2000 Euopean digital call options.
-The instituion wants to hedge the associated risk using a discrete-time delta hedging strategy on a weekly rebalancing grid.
+The institution wants to hedge the associated risk using a discrete-time delta hedging strategy on a weekly rebalancing grid.
 The position in the money market account is adjusted to ensure the portfolio is self financing.
 The initial capital is the premium received from selling the options.

 ### 3a